acristoffers/CEF3SimpleSample/README.md

 -----------

 The lib folders containing CEF binaries were removed from the repository because GitHub does not allow files bigger than 100MB, and some of them are.
-The are available as a [Release in GitHub](https://github.com/acristoffers/CEF3SimpleSample/releases).
+They are available as a [Release in GitHub](https://github.com/acristoffers/CEF3SimpleSample/releases).

 Download and unpack in CEF3SimpleSample/CEF/Linux/, CEF3SimpleSample/CEF/Mac/ or